-Mr. Lempert was a California State Assemblymember representing San Mateo and Santa Clara Counties from 1996 to 2000 and 1988 to 1992.
-He served as chair of the Assembly Higher Education Committee and co-chair of the Joint Committee to Develop a Master Plan for Education.
-He had more than 75 bills signed by Governors Deukmejian, Wilson and Davis, including major laws in the areas of education, health care, children and families, tax policy and the environment.
+Mr. Lempert is also a lecturer in the Political Science Department at UC Berkeley, where he teaches California Politics.
+Previously, Mr. Lempert was the CEO and co-founder of EdVoice, a California education reform organization.
+He was a California State Assemblymember for four terms representing San Mateo and Santa Clara Counties.
+He served as Chair of the Assembly Higher Education Committee and the Select Committees on Education Technology and Coastal Protection, and co-chair of the Joint Committee to Develop a Master Plan for Education.
+He had more than 75 bills signed by three Governors, including major laws in the areas of education, health care, children and families, tax policy and the environment.

-Mr. Lempert also served on the San Mateo County Board of Supervisors, where he was President of the Board in 1995.
-He was the founder of the County’s Youth Commission and chaired the Task Force on Violence Against Women.
+Mr. Lempert also served on the San Mateo County Board of Supervisors, where he was the founder of the County’s Youth Commission, chaired the Task Force on Violence Against Women and served on the Health Plan, County Hospital and Mental Health boards, among others.
 Prior to holding public office, Mr. Lempert was special counsel and an associate for the law firm of Sheppard, Mullin, Richter and Hampton in San Francisco.

-Mr. Lempert received the “Al Rodda Lifetime Service Award” from the California School Boards Association; was named “Legislator of the Year” by numerous leading education groups, including the National Association of Educational Service Agencies, the California Association of School Administrators, California Community College Faculty and the UC and CSU Students Associations; was recognized five times with the “HighTech Legislator of the Year” award from the American Electronics Association.
+Mr. Lempert was recognized for his legislative work with the “Al Rodda Lifetime Service Award” from the California School Boards Association; named “Legislator of the Year” by numerous leading education groups, including the National Association of Educational Service Agencies, the California Association of School Administrators, California Community College Faculty and the UC and CSU Students Associations; and received the “High-Tech Legislator of the Year” award from the American Electronics Association five times.